ltamaster/rd-winrm-plugin/README.md

 Settings:
 `Kerberos Realm`  Put here fqdn of your realm in case your computer is part of AD domain
-`Username` (Removed, it will taken at node label) Put here username for negotiate, plaintext or ssl auth
-`Password` (Removed, it will taken at node label or using Password Storage)Put here password for negotiate, plaintext or ssl auth
+`Password Storage Path` Put here password (from Key Storage) for negotiate, plaintext or ssl auth.
+It could be overwriten on node level using ssh-password-storage-path node attribute
 `Auth type` choose here negotiate, kerberos, plaintext or ssl
 `WinRM port` set port for winrm (Default: 5985/5986 for http/https)
 `Shell` choose here powershell, cmd or wql
 `WinRM timeout` put here time in seconds (useful for long running commands)
-`Password Storage` Put the password using the Key Storage

 ![](http://cl.ly/1S1D2C070Z1T/Screenshot%202016-01-05%2016.51.53.png)